kubernetes/website/content/zh-cn/docs/setup/production-environment/tools/kops.md

 <!--
 ### Explore other add-ons

-See the [list of add-ons](/docs/concepts/cluster-administration/addons/) to explore other add-ons, including tools for logging, monitoring, network policy, visualization &amp; control of your Kubernetes cluster.
+See the [list of add-ons](/docs/concepts/cluster-administration/addons/) to explore other add-ons, including tools for logging, monitoring, network policy, visualization, and control of your Kubernetes cluster.
 -->
 ### 探索其他附加组件